christofferaakre/audioshare/readme.md

 Once you have your device names, you can write a wrapper script/command so you don't have to pass the device names every time.

-To undo everything, do `audioshare reset`
+To undo everything, do `audioshare reset`.